Alvin Hall ’74 Wins Ambie Award for "Driving the Green Book" Podcast

 The Negro Motorist Green Book was a guidebook published annually from 1933 to 1967 to help African Americans—during the era of Jim Crow laws and segregation—find safe places to buy gasoline, sleep, eat, and have fun.
 It also offered tips on how to handle different situations that might arise on the road, Hall said.

-Hall spoke with Rose about the origins of the Green Book podcast and touched on his initial struggle to find support for his project.
-He eventually connected with a producer at Macmillan Podcasts who got behind him.
+Hall spoke with President Clayton Rose last fall about the origins of the Green Book podcast.
+In that conversation, he touched on his initial struggle to find support for his project, before finally connecting with a producer at Macmillan Podcasts.
 “Most people thought of the Green Book as an obsolete, out-of-date publication, something that had virtually no cultural significance at all,” Hall recollected.

 He and Weber drove 2,021 miles in twelve days, and conducted forty-five interviews.
 “I know there's power in these stories,” he said.